Women in Finance Charter

 - We will ensure the pay of our senior executive team is linked to delivery against our gender diversity target.

-When OneSavings Bank signed up to the Women in Finance Charter in January 2017, there were 16 female employees undertaking senior management positions out of a population of 67 (23.9%).
+When OSB signed up to the Women in Finance Charter (WIFC) in January 2017, there were 16 female employees undertaking senior management positions out of a population of 67 (23.9%).

-As at the end of August 2018, we have seen our female representation increase to 27.4% (23 out of a senior management population of 84) and as such, we believe we are tracking well towards our Charter target of 30% by our 2020 deadline.
+As at the end of August 2019, we have seen our female representation increase significantly to 31.9% (30 out of a senior management population of 94) and as such, we have made excellent progress towards the achievement of our published WIFC target of 30% by the end of 2020.

-Our progress has been achieved as a result of a significantly increased level of focus on gender diversity and the provision of detailed management information and activity progress updates to the Executive Committee, the Nominations and Governance Committee and the OneSavings Bank Board.
+Our progress has been achieved as a result of a significantly increased level of focus on gender diversity and the provision of detailed management information and activity progress updates to the Executive Committee, the Nominations and Governance Committee and the OSB Board.

-Whilst OneSavings Bank has always and will continue to always make promotion or recruitment decisions based on performance, competence and expertise, we have made changes to our Recruitment and Selection procedures to ensure that for senior management positions a greater focus is placed on establishing gender diverse candidate lists.
+Whilst OSB has always and will continue to always make promotion or recruitment decisions based on performance, competence and expertise, we have made changes to our Recruitment and Selection procedures to ensure that for senior management positions a greater focus is placed on establishing gender diverse candidate lists.

 In line with this, we have introduced a mandatory requirement that for all senior management vacancies, at least one credible female candidate must be subject to face to face interview before the recruitment process can proceed, with any exceptions to this requirement requiring Executive approval.